CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.4 IT cabling.md

 #### INF.4.A6 Continuous updating and revision of network documentation

 The documentation of IT cabling SHOULD be considered and treated as an integral part of any change in the network.
-In doing so, all documentation areas affected by the change SHOULD be easily captured and adapted.
+In this case, all documentation areas affected by the change SHOULD easily be recorded and adapted.
 It should also be examined whether the use of document management for network documentation is appropriate.

 #### INF.4.A7 Removing and Disabling IT Cabling No More Needed [Home Applicator]